Happy International Women’s Day 2024

 COFP Fellowship Program

-TThe COFP Fellowship has continued to discourage extremism in its various forms (ethnic or religious) by engaging faith & community actors, women and youth leaders; and the entire civil groups to embrace more dialogic and non-violent approaches to the prevention and resolution of conflicts.
-The program involves, among others, building & enhancing the capacities of leaders & actors on early detection and management of intra and inter religious/community conflicts in order to engage actively and meaningfully in addressing issues of community violence for sustainable human development.
-The COFP Fellowship program also makes it possible to have a credible network and channel for sustainable peace in Africa through CANEP Africa.
-Hence, the fundamental goal of this program is to develop a new and sustainable approach in peacebuilding which would enable religious & grassroots actors to engage both in academic and practical activities that helps communities to counter violent extremism, promote freedom of religion, bridge gaps & build resilience for peace and human development.
+We are excited to welcome the 2024/2025 COFP International Fellowship Cohort who represents actors from diverse backgrounds across Africa for cross border peace and conflict management learning.
+COFP Fellowship program in a nutshell is a one-year program that strives to discourage extremism in its various forms (ethnic or religious) by engaging faith & community leaders, women and youth leaders; and the entire civil groups to embrace a more dialogic and non-violent approach to the prevention and resolution of conflicts.
+This involves, among others, building & enhancing the capacities of community actors on early detection and management of intra and inter religious/community conflicts as well as helping to establish credible networks for sustainable peace in Africa.
+The fundamental basis of this program is to develop a new approach in dialogue negotiation and peacebuilding that enables religious & community actors in the continent of Africa to develop capacity and passion for actionable initiatives that would help communities to counter violent extremism, promote freedom of religion, bridge divides & build resilience communities for peace.
+Candidates from about eight African Countries have been shortlisted for the one-year Fellowship program.
+We are certain that leveraging the engagement of actors across the continent in transforming communities for positive change & sustainable peace remains one of the most strategic ways to advance harmonious societies for human development.

 COFP Strategic Plan 2020-2025: Moving from dialogue to practical actions for peace